Family & Community Medicine

 To this end, our department is committed to a broad range of training experiences that provide the ability to function effectively in underserved settings.
 Guided by the Patient Centered Medical Home Model, our faculty, staff, and residents have a responsibility to maintain medical, educational, and administrative excellence in all of their activities, including leadership development through scholarship, presentation, and publication.

-The Department of Family and Community Medicine offers full primary care services at the Meharry Family Medicine Center and Meharry Family Health Care at Skyline physicians center locations.
+The Department of Family and Community Medicine offers full primary care services at the Meharry Clinic and Meharry Family Health Care at Skyline physicians center locations.
 We also support a number of community health initiatives as part of our fulfillment of Meharry’s mission to eliminate health disparities.

 NCMI seeks to promote the use of community mapping, data visualization, and citizen science to address health disparities.
 The NCMI has engaged students in local schools to use public participatory geographic information systems to map potential mosquito grounds and safe routes to school.
 It also supports an annual Public Health Hackathon that brings together computer programmers and public health personnel to work together to identify local public health concerns and strengthen the local public health response.